 As social beings, we compare ourselves to other people.
 In a consumer society, such comparison is commonly in terms of income and consumption levels.
 We are often motivated to maintain a material lifestyle that is comparable to a reference group, which includes people around us who influence our behavior because we compare ourselves to them.
-Most people have various reference groups, traditionally including our neighbors, our coworkers, and other members of our family.
+Our reference group could include our neighbors, our coworkers, or other members of our family.
 We are also influenced as consumers by aspirational groups, groups to which a consumer wishes he or she could belong.
-People often buy, dress, and behave like the group-corporate executives, rock stars, athletes, or whoever-with whom they would like to identify.
+People often buy, dress, and behave like the group-corporate executives, celebrities, athletes, or whoever-with whom they would like to identify.